BeauJBurroughs/HTB/README.md

-# HTB
+# Hack The Box Writeups

-HackTheBox - Writeups
+In this repository you can find my writeups for Hack The Box machines.